28 Best Website Monitoring Tools (Tried & Tested)

 Better Stack observability stack is centered around Logs.
 Better Stack Logs centralizes logs from different services (from apps, servers, Kubernetes clusters, and yes even Heroku hosted websites) into one place.

 Better Stack Logs has charting capabilities thanks to built-in Grafana.
-This allows to draw conclusions from metrics and logs and optimize websites or any other services.
+This allows us to draw conclusions from metrics and logs and optimize websites or any other services.

 26. Datadog